 Now it’s time for some physics 101.
-When water gets to a certain temperature, that water will start to evaporate, forming a vapor that will escape into the atmosphere.
+When water gets to the correct temperature, that water will start to evaporate, forming a vapor that will escape into the atmosphere.

-If that vapor is caught on a surface and allowed to cool down again, it will condense again, back into droplets of water.
+If that vapor is caught on a surface and allowed to cool down, it will condense again, back into droplets of water.

-This is important because when water evaporates, it leaves behind anything that may have been dissolved in it.
-You have purified or ‘distilled’ your water.
+It’s important because when water evaporates, it leaves behind anything that may have been in it.
+You have purified ‘distilled’ your water.

-So really, all you need to do to make salt water drinkable is have a heat source to evaporate the water, and some kind of condensation apparatus to catch it as it turns back into drinkable, purified water.
+So, all you need to do to make salt water drinkable is have a heat source to evaporate the water and a condensation apparatus to catch it as it turns back into drinkable, purified water.

-So when you’re boiling water, you are in a way making drinking water – it’s just the steam that you want, not what’s left in the pan!
+When you’re boiling water, you are making drinking water – it’s just the steam you want, not what’s left in the pan!

-This is a method for desalinating water that you can try yourself.
-All you’ll need is a large pan (with lid), a drinking glass/cup, and a heat source.
-A metal or pyrex cup is preferred, since certain types of glass will shatter when exposed to high temperatures.
+First is a method for desalinating water that you can try yourself.
+You’ll need a large saucepan (with lid), a drinking glass/cup, and a heat source.
+A metal or Pyrex cup is best since certain types of glass will shatter when exposed to high temperatures.

-- Place your cup in the center of the pan, and add your saltwater around it, being careful not to fill the pan too close to the rim of the cup.
-You don’t want to contaminate your cup!
+- Place the cup in the center of the pan, and add your salt water around it.
+Don’t fill the pan too close to the rim of the cup.
+You don’t want to contaminate your cup with salt water.

-- Place your pan lid on upside down, so that the handle is hovering directly above your cup.
+- Place your pan lid on the pan upside down so that the handle is hovering directly above your cup.

-- Gently bring the water to the boil.
-Do not boil violently, as you risk either shattering your glass (if using glass) or contaminating it with drinking water.
+- Gently bring the water to a boil.
+Do not boil it violently, as you risk shattering your drinking receptacle (if using a glass) or contaminating it with salt water as it bubbles.

 - Watch as the steam begins to rise and accumulate on the pan lid.
-You’ll notice after a while that it condenses back into water, which will then begin to run down to the lid’s lowest point – the handle.
-From there, it’ll simply drip into your cup.
+You’ll notice after a while that it condenses back into water droplets, which will then run down to the lid’s lowest point – the handle.
+From there, the water droplets will drip into your cup.

-- When you think you’ve got enough water, simply remove the pan from the heat and wait for it all to cool down.
-When it’s cool enough, you can lift your cup right out and enjoy a glass of water!
+- When you think you’ve got enough water, remove the pan from the heat and wait for it all to cool down.
+When it’s cool enough, you can take your cup and enjoy a glass of water!

 Method Two: Solar Desalination

-This method of desalination employs the same principle as the previous method, but simply uses the sun as the heat source instead.
+This desalination method employs the same principle as the previous one but uses the sun as the heat source instead.
 All you’ll need is some plastic wrap and two bowls, a larger one and a smaller one.

-- Fill your larger bowl about half full with salt water.
+- Fill your large bowl about half full of salt water.
 Then, float the smaller bowl in the center of the large bowl.
-Make sure the rim is some way above the water line.
+Make sure the rim of the smaller bowl is some way above the water line.

-- Tightly wrap the plastic wrap around your bowl, and then place a small rock on top of the wrap above the smaller bowl to create a slight dip.
+- Tightly wrap the plastic wrap around the large bowl, and then place a small rock on top of the wrap above the smaller bowl to create a slight dip.

-- If your bowl is in direct sunlight, over time the heat of the sun will evaporate your water into steam, before it hits the plastic wrap and condenses back into water droplets.
-Gravity will do its job and send the droplets towards the dipped center, from where they will drip slowly into your receiving bowl!
+- If your bowl is in direct sunlight, over time, the heat from the sun will evaporate your water into steam.
+As with the previous method, it will hit the plastic wrap and condense it back into water droplets.
+Gravity will do its job and send the droplets towards the dipped center, from where they will drip slowly into your smaller receiving bowl.

 No, you can’t just boil salt water to make it drinkable.
-It will be sterilized but still far too salty for the body to process.
-Instead, boiling water can be used as one part of a desalination technique.
+It will be sterilized but still too salty for the body to process.
+Instead, boiling water is one part of a desalination technique.